flying-sheep/sphinx-exec-jupyter/docs/index.rst

 ..  rst:directive:: holoviews

     Embed a HoloViews plot into the documentation.
+    The Python expression on the last line of the directive body is displayed.

     ..  rst:directive:option:: backends: backend1,backend2,...
         :type: comma separated list of backends